microbiomedatahub/microbiome-datahub/docs/help.md

   - Contamination rate < 10%.
   - Completeness > 60%.
   - Contig number < 30.
-  - >2 rRNA gene copies.
+  - rRNA gene copies >2.
   - **"Quality not reviewed"** indicates the genome has not yet been analyzed by the Microbiome Datahub genome annotation pipeline.

 ### Data Downloads: